Blackbeard23/sql-nyc-taxi-data-pipeline/README.md

 - `load_timestamp`: Timestamp of when the file was processed and ingested

 ### Incremental Load
 This part is the key highlight of the project data pipeline.
-It ensures that no already processed or ingested file gets re-run by using a metadata table to dynamically track file processing and ingestion — in short, it makes the pipeline **idempotent** (the pipeline produces the same result no matter how many times it’s run).
+It ensures that no already processed or ingested file gets re-run by using a metadata table to dynamically track file processing and ingestion, in short, it makes the pipeline **idempotent** (the pipeline produces the same result no matter how many times it’s run).
 Incremental ingestion is handled by a stored procedure that:
 1. **Parses period from the file name** (e.g., `2024-07`) and computes a month window `month_start = 2024-07-01 00:00:00`, `month_end = 2024-08-01 00:00:00`
 2. **Stages the file** into a temporary table shaped like the Bronze table.
 The temp table is truncated each run.